-If your business is looking at live chat and saying you can’t risk losing customers because you aren’t willing to take the time to install a live chat system, you’re likely risking the potential of more customers going off the study pictured above.
+If your business isn’t willing to take the time to install a live chat system, you’re sacrificing the potential of more customers, going off the study pictured above.

-This brings us nicely into our next point because not only does live chat reduce response times, it reduces response time and collects leads when you’re not there or in out of office hours.
+This brings us nicely into our next point because not only does live chat reduce response times, it collects leads when you’re not there or in out of office hours.

-So we’ve looked at how quicker response times can improve not only the number of leads and give your customer a better experience and you might be thinking: “makes sense, but what if we’re a small business and don’t have time?
-Or what if I’m out of the office and I can’t respond to the messages I’m getting within five minutes?”
+So we’ve looked at how faster response times can improve not only the number of leads but also give your customer a better experience.
+Now you might be thinking “That makes sense, but what if we’re a small business and don’t have time?
+Or “What if I’m out of the office and I can’t respond to the messages I’m getting within five minutes?”

 Our answer: chatbots.

-A great invention and these days you’re able to customise your responses based on your common questions or an automated bot can help.
+They’re a great invention and these days you’re able to customise your responses based on the most common questions.

 And before you start thinking of all the horrible stories of chatbots, we know, they used to be horrible.

 The great thing about chatbots is that they can be used to gather customer feedback so you can improve the service next time.